-After looking at various other buyers guides out there [MLR and of course the Evo VI buyers guide written by Richard Morris] I decided to go that one step further and combine all the info I have found on the net, learned through various forums/mailing lists and owning an Evo and talking to other enthusiasts.
-The end result?
-This buyer's guide that covers EVERY Evo model from the 1992 Evo right through to the new 2003 Evo VIII.
+After looking at various other buyers guides out there [MLR and of course the Evo VI buyers guide written by Richard Morris] I decided to go that one step further and combine all the info I have found on the net, learned through various forums/mailing lists and owning an Evo and talking to other enthusiasts, and the end result?

+This buyer's guide that covers EVERY Evo model from the 1992 Evo right through to the new 2004 Evo VIII MR.

 There have been some major changes to this buyer's guide since the first version was released in June 2002.
-This is Version 2.1.
-It has taken me hours and hours of research and writing to get this buyers guide to what it is today.
-Enjoy.
+This is Version 3.0.
+If I miss something, feel free to <a href="mailto:ema